vasilakisfil/Introspected-REST/README.md

 If we want to be precise, in a RESTless API, adding hypermedia at a later stage would mean that we would need a new Media Type because otherwise it would break the current semantics.
 Moreover, the response would change every time

+#### 8.2.3.
+REST does not make it easy to integrate different APIs together
+Consider a product resource.
+The product resource contains information about the product itself, as well as related information and services such as similar products.
+However, information about payment options is not provided by the product resource itself, and is provided via a linkset instead.
+This means any client requesting payment options will request payment links from a separate server.
+This not only decouples product resources from payment management; it also allows the payment options to be more easily customized based on the specifics of the client, meaning that the complete "product and payment options" view is a combination of the product resource (and associated hypermedia controls), and payment links provided by the specialized payment options service.